John King, Realtor — KingRealtor757

 Lynnhaven Park

 15-acre park with tennis courts, basketball courts, ballfields, and a playground just minutes from Alanton.
-Well-maintained and heavily used by neighborhood families throughout the week.

 Broad Bay Country Club